Stuffus/fitnessTrackerApp/README.md

-The project is written in C#, XAML and a little bit of SQL for database operations.
+The project is written in C#, XAML, and a small amount of SQL for database operations.
+A Microsoft.Data.Sqlite NuGet package was utilised.